 We have all probably lost count of how many lockdowns there have been since then!
 But, the same question is being asked again.
-This time though things are actually different to the very first lockdown, so I’m giving this blog a little refresh for you.
+This time though things are actually different from the very first lockdown, so I’m giving this blog a little refresh for you.

 What is the same is that during lockdown a job seeker’s desire to find work does not diminish.
 If anything, you can become more focused on the matter at hand.
 You can become more worried and worked up about it and you can become increasingly concerned by the lack of opportunities available and the lack of progress you make.
 Well, stop right there and relax for a second!
 Take a deep breath.
 Let’s start to rationalise things for you….Read on!